mkst/kdb-io/README.md

 # kdb-io

-A WIP python library that allows reading of _some_ kdb files into native Python datatypes.
+A WIP python library that allows reading of _some_ q/kdb+ files into native Python datatypes.

 ## Howto